srobo/website/_posts/2024-09-02-sr2025-registration-open.md

 Based in the UK, Student Robotics challenges teams of 16 to 19 year-olds to design, build and program fully autonomous robots to compete in our annual competition.
 Teams will have just six months to engineer their creations.
-As well as supplying teams with a kit, which they can use as a framework for their robot, we mentor the teams over this period.
+As well as supplying teams with a [kit][kit], which they can use as a framework for their robot, we mentor the teams over this period.
 Thanks to the generosity of our sponsors, we provide all of this to our teams at no cost.

 The competition cycle will start with an in-person [Kickstart event][kickstart] hosted at the University of Southampton on October 12th.
 During the event the